-Core Faculty: Tenured or tenure-track faculty that expend at least 35% of their annual effort for a planned commitment of five years or more that are engaged in the following types of activities to successfully operate the Center/Institute:
+Core Faculty: Faculty that expend substantial effort for a long-term planned commitment of multiple years that are engaged in the following types of activities to successfully operate the center or institute:

-Participate in the leadership and governance of the Center or Institute.
+Participate in the leadership and governance of the center or institute.

-Participate in the day-to-day activities of the Center or Institute including the development of conferences or workshops, maintenance of websites, organization of meetings, preparation of newsletters and all other aspects of Center or Institute operations.
+Participate in the day-to-day activities of the center or institute including the development of conferences or workshops, maintenance of websites, organization of meetings, preparation of newsletters, and all other aspects of center or institute operations.

 Lead strategic planning to set the vision, mission, goals, measurable objectives, appropriately aligned measures, and targets of achievement.